Nurturing Mindful Eating in Kids

 Have you ever asked a three-year old why people eat?
 Go find a child between 2 and 5 years old and ask them (then come back to finish reading).
 So, what did you find out?
 You probably found that most kids say the same thing my 4-year-old said, “So that people don't die,” and not many say, “Because they're bored” or “Because they need to be distracted” or “Because they peed in the toilet.”
 These answers fall in the category of reward eating.
 But before we started rewarding kids with food, they were eating when they were hungry--the foundation for being well on their way to mindful eating.

 The bottom line?
 Planning ahead is important.
 Prepare your child before you leave by explaining that you are going somewhere where being quiet or waiting is expected and that you are bringing toys along.
-Next, pack your bag full of quiet, small, non-edible toys or games.
-There are so many ideas - mini photo albums, a small bag of Lego, board books with peekaboo flaps, small dolls with different clothes for changing, transformer-type toys, mini puzzles, toy cars or trucks, sorting blocks, putty, letter-tracing paper, and anything else you, or your child, can think of.
+Next, pack your bag full of quiet, small, non-edible toys or games: mini photo albums, a small bag of Lego, board books with peekaboo flaps, small dolls with different clothes for changing, transformer-type toys, mini puzzles, toy cars or trucks, sorting blocks, putty, letter-tracing paper, and anything else you, or your child, can think of.
 Finally, remember to thank your child for however long he or she lasted before asking, “Can we goooooooo now??” even if it was less time than you may have hoped for.
 It's important to remind yourself that while it's harder to distract a child with toys than it is with food, you are doing your child a huge service in the long run.

-This leads us to mindful eating.
 But before you start picturing a toddler sitting in lotus pose on a mountain, meditating about whether or not she is hungry, let's clarify what I mean by mindful eating.
 When offering food at times when a child isn't actually hungry, we are messing with their body's natural ability to feel hunger and satiety.
 Mindful eating is just what it sounds like: eating with the mind as well as the body.
 The brain is in tune with the body's hunger cues rather than with the entreaties of emotion.
 Talk to your child about hunger and feelings of fullness.
 Say things like, “Right now I feel very hungry,” and after you've eaten something say, “And now I feel not hungry.
 I feel satisfied.”
 Also, talk about what hunger feels like - an empty tummy, a growling tummy, or maybe feeling cranky.

 If you're reading this thinking, “Actually, we don't do anything else besides eat,” then this may be the time to introduce a new family holiday ritual that incorporates mindful eating.
-Suggest that the party concentrates less on the eating part, and propose games or looking at family albums or making gift baskets for a local charity.
+Suggest that the party concentrate less on the eating part, and propose games or looking at family albums or making gift baskets for a local charity.
 There are many ways to celebrate a holiday, birthday, or festival - eating can be just a part of them.

 *Originally published February 22, 2016